Sprinter1999/VulBERTa/README.md

  - Libclang (any version > 12.0 should work. https://pypi.org/project/libclang/)

 For an exhaustive list of all the packages, please refer to [requirements.txt](https://github.com/ICL-ml4csec/VulBERTa/blob/main/requirements.txt "requirements.txt") file.

+**Please check the original paper for experimental environments, I run this experiment with 3 RTX 2080Ti on July 15th, 2023 but met a bug which throws exception named `CUDA error: CUBLAS STATUS NOT INITIALIZED when calling 'cublasCreatelhandle)`**

 ## How to use